Firmament is a new cluster scheduler for warehouse-scale computers. It makes high-quality placement decisions at low scheduling delay.

 - It represents the exact micro-architectural topology of each cluster machine in the flow graph and takes it into account when making scheduling decisions to avoid cross-task interference.

-Below screenshots shows the Firmament web interface displaying the state of a Firmament coordinator (a distributed master node), along with the resource utilization on this machine, and various topology views.
+Below screenshots shows the Firmament web interface displaying the state of a Firmament a scheduler node, along with the resource utilization on a machine, and various topology views.

 |Resource monitor||Simple machine topology view||Cluster topology view (4 machines)|